trpubz/team_manager/README.md

     Next to every player, I see a link to edit that player's info<br>
     When I click the link<br>
     I should be taken to that `players` edit page where I can update its information just like in User Story 14

+### Iteration 3

+#### CRUD
+- [ ] User Story 19, Team Delete
+  - As a visitor
+    When I visit a team show page
+    Then I see a link to delete the team
+    When I click the link "Delete Team"
+    Then a 'DELETE' request is sent to '/teams/:id', the team is deleted, and all player records are deleted and I am redirected to the team index page where I no longer see this team
+- [ ] User Story 20, Player Delete
+  - As a visitor
+    When I visit a player show page
+    Then I see a link to delete the player "Delete Player" When I click the link
+    Then a 'DELETE' request is sent to '/players/:id', the player is deleted,
+    and I am redirected to the player index page where I no longer see this player

+#### ActiveRecord

+- [ ] User Story 21, Display Records Over a Given Threshold
+  - As a visitor
+    When I visit the Team's players Index Page
+    I see a form that allows me to input a number value When I input a number value and click the submit button that reads 'Only return records with more than `number` of `column_name`'
+    Then I am brought back to the current index page with only the records that meet that threshold shown.

+#### Usability

+- [ ] User Story 22, Team Delete From Team Index Page
+  - As a visitor
+    When I visit the team index page
+    Next to every team, I see a link to delete that team When I click the link
+    I am returned to the Team Index Page where I no longer see that team
+- [ ] User Story 23, Player Delete From Players Index Page
+  - As a visitor
+    When I visit the `players` index page or a team `players` index page Next to every player, I see a link to delete that player When I click the link
+    I should be taken to the `players` index page where I no longer see that player